Service settings

 Example:

-You shouldn’t: permanently store image files on the disk to access them upon users’ requests.
+You cannot: permanently store image files on the disk to access them upon users’ requests.

-You should: temporarily upload image files to the disk to process them instantly and send them back to the user.
+You can: temporarily upload image files to the disk to process them instantly and send them back to the user.

 Logs